 - Facilitate a small or large group discussion using the discussion questions.

 - The Standard Firefighting Orders were first developed in 1957.
 The recommendation in the original report states that the Fire Orders “are to be committed to memory by all personnel with fire control responsibilities.”
 What do you and your crew/unit do to help each other remember and understand the 10 Standard Firefighting Orders and 18 Watch Out Situations?

-- Originally, there were 13 Watch Out Situations, with the last 5 being added in 1987.
+- Originally, there were 13 Watch Out Situations, then five were added in 1987.
 If you could add one more Watch Out, what would it be and why?

-- The Standard Firefighting Orders, Watch Out Situations, and LCES are just three of the many tools firefighters must use to manage risk and to aid in decision making.
+- The 10 Standard Firefighting Orders, 18 Watch Out Situations, and LCES are just three of the many tools firefighters must use to manage risk and make decisions.
 What other tools might you use, and where can you find them?

-- Many of the official risk management and decision making tools firefighters use today were first developed by personnel in the field.
-Are there of these tools you use personally, within your crew, or on your local unit?
+- Many of the official risk management and decision-making tools firefighters use today were first developed by personnel in the field.
+Does your module, crew, or team utilize any other tools that were created internally?